marcianohaf/FS25_ContractBoost/README.md

 ## Installation Instructions
 1. Download this package from GitHub on the releases page, save the `FS25_ContractBoost.zip` into your mod folder.
 2. Launch the game, and activate the mod.
-3. If you wish to customize any of the settings, visit your savegame folder structure, and look for the settings file: `/FarmingSimulator2025/modSettings/ContractBoost.xml`, which is created once you load the mod into any save.
-Each item above has it's own setting, and the file explains the full settings and what appropriate values for each are.
+3. Once you are inside the game, customize any of the _Contract Boost_ settings as needed within the Settings > General Settings tab.
+When you save, a new configuration file is created in your `savegame##` folder, which will be edited and managed by the _Contract Boost_ mod.
+In very minor cases, direct editing of this file may be required (as detailed below).

 _Enjoy!_